Radio Times: Covers

 Each year, Radio Times celebrates those individuals and programmes that are featured at the Covers Party, where framed oversized versions of the covers are presented.
-Radio Times had several sporting events with more than one of the Home Nations (such as the Six Nations, UEFA European Championship, Commonwealth Games, Rugby World Cup and the Premier League) taking part are often marked with different covers for each nation, showing their own team.
+Radio Times has had several sporting events with more than one of the Home Nations (such as the Six Nations, UEFA European Championship, Commonwealth Games, Rugby World Cup and the Premier League) taking part, often marked with different covers for each nation, showing their own team.

 Doctor Who

 Doctor Who is the most represented programme on the cover, appearing on 29 issues (with 35 separate covers due to multiples) since the programme began on 23 November 1963.

 The Radio Times for 30 April – 6 May 2005 covered both the return of the Daleks to Doctor Who and the forthcoming general election.

 On 30 April 2005, a double-width cover was used to commemorate the return of the Daleks to Doctor Who and the forthcoming general election.
 This cover recreated a scene from the 1964 serial The Dalek Invasion of Earth in which the Daleks were seen crossing Westminster Bridge with the Houses of Parliament and Big Ben in the background, and also the cover text read "VOTE DALEK!".
 On 29 September 2008, in a contest sponsored by the Periodical Publishers Association, this cover was voted the best British magazine cover of all time.
-Five years later (on 17 April 2010) before the next general election, three special covers depicting the Daleks invading the capital once more within showing their colours of red, blue and yellow as one of several Britain's political parties for Labour, Conservative and Liberal Democrats were used individually.
+Five years later (on 17 April 2010) before the next general election, three special covers depicting the Daleks invading the capital once more showing their colours of red, blue and yellow as one of several Britain's political parties for Labour, Conservative and Liberal Democrats were used individually.

 Throughout the decades, Radio Times had covers for various television specials and anniversary editions: